 I started focusing on habits, instead.
 That decision changed my life.

 Wondering HOW exactly to start creating good habits?
-Watch the video below to learn the four laws of creating good habits according to James Clear.
+Read about the four laws of creating good habits according to James Clear HERE.

 5 Good Reasons I Don’t Set Goals Anymore